 Members of staff, trustees and volunteers should:

-• Remember that inappropriate behaviour can also occur over the telephone, email, social media or internet – communication through social media should only be on pubic pages and avoid colloquial language/abbreviations which may be misinterpreted e.g. LOL.
+- Remember that inappropriate behaviour can also occur over the telephone, email, social media, or internet – communication through social media should only be on public pages and avoid colloquial language/abbreviations which may be mis-interpreted e.g., LOL.

-Safeguarding concerns about children, young people and vulnerable adults and others who come into contact with the charity will be diligently and promptly responded to, recognising the sensitivity it may hold for those involved.
+Safeguarding concerns about children, young people and vulnerable adults and others who encounter the charity will be diligently and promptly responded to, recognising the sensitivity it may hold for those involved.
 Where, there is a concern, this should be reported to the appropriate person, (CEO) immediately where possible, to determine what action, if any, must be taken.
 This will enable each situation to be investigated thoroughly, whilst treating the parties involved fairly and with sensitivity.
-It will also ensure that suitable steps are taken as a result of any investigations which may include contacting the police and/or fulfilling the legal duty to refer information to the DBS, LSCB or LSAB as required.
+It will also ensure that suitable steps are taken because of any investigations which may include contacting the police and/or fulfilling the legal duty to refer information to the DBS, LSCB or LSAB as required.
 Not all concerns justify a notification to the Local Authority by must still be recorded.

 The trustees acknowledge their duties to make a Serious Incident Report to the Charity commission if:

 - There has been an incident where someone has been abused or mistreated (alleged or actual) and this relates to the activities of the charity.

 - Beneficiaries of the charity have been, or are alleged to have been, abused or mistreated while under the care of the charity, or by someone connected with the charity, for example, staff, trustees, or volunteers.

 - There has been a breach of procedures or policies at the charity which has put beneficiaries at risk, including a failure to carry out checks which would have identified that person is disqualified under safeguarding legislation, from working with children or adults.

 All new members of staff and trustees must be made aware of this policy and given the opportunity to read it during their induction period.